The Purr of the LogCat

 Formatted Print Statements

-You can also use the standard Java print statements System.out.println() and printf() (which specifies output formats using syntax defined in the Formatter class) to generate formatted output that will appear in the logcat stream with the default category I and default tag "System.out".
+The standard Java print statements println() and printf() (which specify output formats using syntax defined in the Formatter class) may also be used to generate formatted output that will appear in the logcat stream with the default category I and default tag "System.out".
 For example, the following are valid Android output statements:

 They produce the following logcat output: